ZeWang95/scs_pytorch/README.md

 # scs_pytorch

-Pytorch implementation of the Sharpened Cosine Similarity layer mentioned in a [tweet](https://twitter.com/_brohrer_/status/1487928061240946688).
+Pytorch implementation of the Sharpened Cosine Similarity layer mentioned in this [tweet](https://twitter.com/_brohrer_/status/1487928061240946688).

 The current version supports square kernels with arbitrary kernel sizes.